Pre-configured and Cached Responses Guide

 - Is there a cached response for similar question?

-- Is free tier expired? (blocks LLM)
+- Is evaluation expired? (blocks LLM)

 - Is default response set?